 “I’m Daniel,” one says.
 Then, “Shadrach,” “Meshach,” “Abed-Nego.”And with one voice they say, “We’re so pleased to meet you.
 A great multitude of us (Hebrews 12:1) heard of your trouble and we were sent to say hello to let you know you were not forgotten.
 We’re not quite sure why we were chosen to come but…“

 And you interrupt to say, “Oh, but I know why you would have been chosen you.
 You each went through so much trouble.”

 You return to your place and somehow feel more able to sing.
 You rise to sing with everyone else.
 The song-leader announces the hymn: “Father Hear The Prayer We Offer’ and, look, it’s Him.
-The hands He holds the book with are… It’s, The One.
+The hands He holds the book with….what are those marks?
+It’s, Him!
 He nods in your direction and together everyone gallantly sings songs of Zion “in a foreign land” (Psalm 137:4)

 Father, hear the prayer we offer: